GrimReaperSam/GrimReaperSam.github.io/_projects/cini.md

 # **Recto scan**
 {: .text-center .margBSmall}

-Using different morphology operators, gradients, and OTSU thresholding completed by some dimension and position constraints, the painting and text boxes were identified and cropped from the image and re-aligned.
-The painting is identified as the largest cluster remaining after processing the image, while the text area is found by taking the lowest horizontal using Hough Transform line that's above the painting box.
+Using different morphology operators, gradients, and OTSU thresholding under spatial constraints, the painting and text boxes are identified and cropped from the image and re-aligned.
+The painting is identified as the largest cluster remaining after processing the image, while the text area is found by taking the lowest horizontal line above the painting box, located using the Hough Transform.
 The results from the previous image are shown below.

 ![Painting]({{base}}/img/projects/cini/painting.png "Painting")
 {: .margBMSSSmall}